 Cast: Lauren Graham, Alexis Bledel, Scott Patterson, Kelly Bishop, Yanic Truesdale, Matt Czuchry, Keiko Agena, Sean Gunn

-Sixteen years ago, Gilmore Girls — a show about a mother-daughter duo for the ages — were introduced.
+Sixteen years ago, prostate Gilmore Girls — a show about a mother-daughter duo for the ages — were introduced.
 Their drama blossomed for six seasons under creator Amy Sherman-Palladino on the WB and then went on for one last season on the CW without Sherman-Palladino at the helm .
 The drama ended with a satisfying graduation episode (where Rory finished her tenure at Yale) but it wasn’t the ending that the creator always wanted.
-Now, nine years later, the show’s creator has returned to the series for Gilmore Girls: A Year in the Life, a new four-episode season, now available on Netflix.
+Now, help nine years later, sales the show’s creator has returned to the series for Gilmore Girls: A Year in the Life, a new four-episode season, now available on Netflix.

 The show’s four new episodes follow a seasonal pattern.
 The first one opens in winter and embraces the relationship between the two main characters and the unforgettable town of Stars Hollow.
 As Lorelai jokes, “the entire town was constructed in a snow globe.”
 Even in its opening moments, the show reawakens the joy of this wonderful small town and its quirky gang of characters.

 Life may have changed dramatically outside of Stars Hollow but the personalities of favorites such as the sarcastic Michel (Yanic Truesdale), resident oddball Kirk (Sean Gunn) and the free-spirited Lane (Keiko Agena) have thankfully remained the same.